 Parking is available on the streets and in public parking garages.
 Normal parking rules and fees will apply, and be aware of NO PARKING SIGNS for Race Day that will be posted.
 Parking on N. 4th St., North Blvd. and Park Blvd. on race day(s) will result in your vehicle being towed.
 Click HERE for information on downtown garages.

 We will assign runners to corrals based on their anticipated finish times.
-Assignments will be printed on the back of each runner bib.
-Corrals will be marked in the start chute with feather flags and other signage.
+Assignments will be included in your race confirmation email that you will receive the week of the race.
+Corrals with pace signs will be marked in the start chute.
 Please report to your assigned corral area.
 The faster runners will be in the front, the slower runners will be in the back.

 The easiest way to find your family and friends after the race is to have a plan beforehand.
 Picking a location to meet your family and friends away from the finish line on 4th Street is advised.
 AZ Young Park is where the Finish Festival is located and a great place to meet up.

-The Louisiana Marathon, Half Marathon, Quarter Marathon, 5K & Kids Marathon are not capped at this time.
+The Louisiana Marathon, Half Marathon, Quarter Marathon, 5K and Kid's Marathon are not capped at this time.
+Sell out capacities will be publicized, if set, in the Winter.

 Participants will be able to use listening devices during the running of the Marathon, Half Marathon, Quarter Marathon and 5K, but they do so at their own risk.
 Runner safety is, and will continue to be, the priority for all of our events.
 To ensure a safe and enjoyable race for everyone, we ask that you please be mindful of the other participants and race personnel.